Adrian Lyne: Career

 Lyne's fourth film was Fatal Attraction, which generated over $320 million worldwide, making it the highest-grossing film of 1987.
 Based on James Dearden's British erotic thriller Diversion, the story of a happily married lawyer (Michael Douglas) who tries to break off an affair with an attractive single woman (Glenn Close), only to have her become obsessed with him and endanger his family, the film struck a chord with audiences.
 Deemed "the zeitgeist hit of the decade" by Time magazine, Fatal Attraction earned six Academy Award nominations including Best Picture, Best Director, Best Actress (Glenn Close), Best Supporting Actress (Anne Archer), Best Screenplay and Best Editing.

 In 1990, Lyne directed Jacob's Ladder.
 Written by Academy Award-winner Bruce Joel Rubin (Ghost) and starring Tim Robbins, Elizabeth Peña and Danny Aiello, the film takes audiences on a journey through Vietnam veteran Jacob Singer's (Robbins) post-war life where apparent reality is interleaved with nightmarish hallucinations, leading to a twist ending.
 With Indecent Proposal, Lyne examined how the sexes look at relationships and money.
 Starring Robert Redford, Woody Harrelson and Demi Moore, Indecent Proposal became a worldwide box office hit.

 Lyne's version of Lolita, based on the novel by Vladimir Nabokov and starring Jeremy Irons, was filmed for theatrical release in 1997, but American distributors shied away from it due to its controversial subject matter.
 The film premiered on Showtime and was so well-received that national theatrical distribution soon followed.
 His next film, Unfaithful, was loosely based on Claude Chabrol's La Femme Infidèle.
 The movie stars Richard Gere and Diane Lane in a story of a marriage threatened by infidelity and murder.
 Lane received much praise for her performance, and was nominated for a Golden Globe Award and an Academy Award for Best Actress.

-Twenty year gap
+Twenty-year gap

-After Unfaithful, Lyne did not direct another movie for nearly twenty years.
+After Unfaithful, Lyne did not direct another film for twenty years.

+In 2005, Lyne was reportedly linked to Warner Bros.' biopic of Johnny Stompanato, with Keanu Reeves portraying him and Catherine Zeta-Jones set to star as Lana Turner.
+In 2006, Lyne was committed to directing Two Minutes to Midnight, a Sheldon Turner-scripted thriller for 20th Century Fox.
+In 2007, he was circling to direct Prince of Thieves, which later became The Town.
 In 2012, Lyne was in talks to direct a film adaptation of the John Grisham novel The Associate.
 In 2015, there was talk of him directing Nicole Kidman in an adaptation of the 2013 A.S.A.
 Harrison novel Silent Wife.
-The next year, Michael Douglas and Halle Berry were connected to another Lyne project called Silence. nothing has come out of any of those projects.
+The next year, Michael Douglas and Halle Berry were connected to another Lyne project called Silence.
+As of 2022, none of these projects have come to fruition.